STDIO-HUE/iOS-Development-Basic/README.md

 # iOS Development Basic for Interns
 Welcome to the iOS Development Basic Training Repository!
-This resource is designed to guide interns through the foundational elements of iOS app development using Swift.
+This resource to guide interns through the foundational elements of iOS app development using Swift.

 ## What You Will Learn:
 ### Git